gentzkow/template_archive/README.md

       ```
       conda activate PROJECT_NAME
       ```
-   The environment should be active throughout setup, and whenver executing modules within the project in the future.
+   The environment should be active throughout setup, and whenever executing modules within the project in the future.
 You can deactivate the `conda` environment with
       ```
       conda deactivate
       ```